Nishitacodegeek/Student-Portal/README.md

 *	Add the custom CSS in backend : /var/site/www/templates/rt_topaz/custom/scss/
 * Change to this directory and create a file called custom.scss and add CSS codes.
 Recompile CSS in admin panel for ‘base outline’ template and see the changes reflected.

-Screenshot of a working student portal "Home" Page.
+Screenshot of a working student portal "Home" Page built using HTML 5, SCSS, React.js, PHP.

 ![mywai](https://cloud.githubusercontent.com/assets/15920562/22411761/6acfc800-e6fb-11e6-95ea-a5a2ff351638.png)

-Screenshot of a working student portal "News" Page
+Screenshot of a working student portal "News" Page where news reader is built using React.js

 ![news](https://cloud.githubusercontent.com/assets/15920562/22411790/bd6bea30-e6fb-11e6-9095-b084533f8ce2.png)